Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Discussion

-Our work adds to the discussion of broader research questions in the AI research community: Can anyone become an artist with prompt engineering?
-Is prompt engineering a skill that is intuitive to us humans or is it a learned skill?
-How steep is the learning curve to prompt engineering?
+Our work adds to the discussion of broader research questions in the AI and Human-AI Interaction research communities: Can anyone become an artist with prompt engineering?
+Is prompt engineering a skill that is innate to us humans or is it a skill that needs to be acquired through practice and learning?
 If prompt engineering is an intuitive skill, how intuitive is it?
-These research questions have implications for the future of work and human-computer co-creativity~\cite{062-iccc20.pdf}.
-If prompt engineering is an intuitive human skill, then we can look forward to a bright future where anybody can work in creative professions without having to develop special skills.
-But if prompt engineering is a learned skill, its application could become limited to highly trained and skilled class of professionals who have mastered to speak the language of the generative model.
-The latter case would clearly negatively impact creative production and stifle innovation.
+Or in other words, how steep is the learning curve to prompt engineering?
+These research questions have implications for the future of work and human-computer co-creativity~\citep{062-iccc20.pdf}.
+If prompt engineering is an intuitive human skill that we humans can apply effortlessly, then we can look forward to a bright future where anyone can work in creative professions without having to develop special creative skills.
+But if prompt engineering is a non-intuitive skill, its application could become limited to highly trained and skilled class of creative professionals who have mastered to speak the language of the generative model through extensive training.
+The latter case could clearly negatively impact creative production and stifle innovation.

 Prompting is a language-based practice and the use of language is intuitive to us humans.
 Therefore, one could assume that prompting is an intuitive skill.
 It is easy to get started with writing prompts and prompting has a large potential in different fields and for many application domains.
 However, our study found that effective prompt writing requires knowledge of keywords and key phrases.
 These prompt modifiers are an essential part of the skill of prompt engineering for AI generated art.
-Typically, these keywords and key phrases are acquired through iterative experimentation and by learning from prompts shared in dedicated resources, on social media, or in online communities~\cite{aiartcreativity}.
+Typically, these keywords and key phrases are acquired through iterative experimentation and by learning from prompts shared in dedicated resources, on social media, or in online communities~\citep{aiartcreativity}.
 Our studies empirically confirm that style modifiers are unknown to participants recruited on Amazon Mechanical Turk.
-Prompt modifiers that are being used profusely in the AI art community have not found their way into the collective vocabulary of workers on MTurk.
+Prompt modifiers that are being used profusely in the AI art community have not found their way into the collective vocabulary of crowdsourced participants on MTurk.
 Participants in our study struggled to write and improve their prompts for the specific task of creating digital artworks.
-This points towards prompt engineering being a learned skill or perhaps even a specialist skill, as we discuss in the following section.
+This points towards prompt engineering being a non-intuitive skill or perhaps even a specialist skill.